Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 What is Employee Recognition?

 Employee recognition is simple — it’s acknowledging an employee’s hard work so that they know you value their contributions and achievements.
-Only one-third of employees reported receiving recognition or praise in the past week.
+In 2023, only one-third of employees reported receiving recognition or praise in the past week.

 What does this mean in human terms?
 A positive company culture with growth potential is the key to happy employees.